guidocella/mpv-lrc/README.md

 ### show-lyrics

-If you use Wayland, you can display lyrics in a transparent overlay with `--background=0/0/0/0 --alpha` instead of bothering with this.
+If you use X11 with Nvidia proprietary drivers or Wayland, you can display lyrics in a transparent overlay with `--background=0/0 --alpha` instead of bothering with this.

 While another mpv instance is playing songs, this shows their lyrics on the OSD of the current mpv instance which is playing videos or images.